mirand863/hello_github_actions/README.md

 Try to create a pull request and use the tag #minor or #major (you can also just add the tag to the commit message).

 ## Next tutorial
 Is there any specific topic you would like to see in a future tutorial?
-For example:
 - [ ] Automatic versioning on GitLab
 - [ ] Mirroring a GitHub repository on GitLab
 - [ ] Automatically linting Python code